 “DASNY has conducted numerous capital investment projects on the Buffalo State campus,” said Kris Kaufman, Director of Residence Life at Buff State.
 “As such, we felt it was in our best interest to seek DASNY input as we developed long term housing renovation plans…Projects that are initiated through the plan will transform our student housing into modern, attractive and comfortable accommodations that students and parents expect today.”

 The partnership between DASNY and Buffalo State started in May 2015.
-DASNY stared by working with the college as well as SUNY Administration in Albany to determine the funding source.
+DASNY started by working with the college as well as SUNY Administration in Albany to determine the funding source.
 A similar process is undertaken later once a plan is finalized.

 DASNY also helped the College select a consultant who was responsible for conducting a wide range of analysis that will help determine the details of this multi-year plan.